 Money is another practical concern here.
 Are you able to get the features you need within your budget?
 The cheapest option may not be the best choice.
 What about other services?
 Many CSPs offer tiers or packages.
 If your growing business requires more services or data storage, what will that cost?
 How quickly can these upgrades be implemented?

 Finally, consider how well you communicate with the company.
 Do they respond quickly and courteously?
 Can they give you clear and satisfactory answers to any questions you may have?
 If you’re going to be potentially working with the CSP for years, make sure that the company is a good fit for your business’s needs and your communication style.

-For small companies with a local presence, this is something to be conscious of but may not be a major concern.
+For small companies with a local presence, this is something to be conscious of but may not be a significant concern.
 You can keep things simple by having your data housed in your home country.
 Just stay aware that you may need to adjust your security and data use as your business grows.

 For a large company, you’ll want to put your legal and IT team on the case to understand which laws you fall under and how to stay compliant.
 These teams, along with your CSP, may have suggestions on how to simplify your legal status.

-Service agreements are another great opportunity for untangling a potentially confusing situation.
+Service agreements are another excellent opportunity for untangling a potentially confusing situation.
 Look for a document that defines roles and responsibilities.
 It should also describe what performance you expect from the CSP.
 There may also be mediation clauses or financial penalties for under-performance.

 The Bottom Line

-Switching to cloud computing is a big decision that could boost your company’s growth and streamline productivity… if you do it the right way.
-Screen CSPs for the right fit.
+Switching to cloud computing is a big decision that could boost your company’s growth and streamline productivity if you do it the right way—Screen CSPs for the right fit.
 Investigate the pros and cons of the services you’re interested in.
-Careful planning now can pave the way to a smooth, painless transition into the world of cloud based services.
+Careful planning now can pave the way to a smooth, painless transition into the world of cloud-based services.